Book Online With:

 Combined Hormonal Methods

 Methods that are considered hormonal birth control are options like the vaginal ring, birth control pills, and the patch.
 All of these options contain estrogen and progestin.
-These two hormones help by preventing ovulation.
-Each method comes with it’s own maintenance.
+These two hormones help prevent ovulation.
+Each method comes with its own maintenance.

 The benefits of these methods do not interfere with any sexual activities.
-It does, however, change your period to either shorter, lighter, or more regular.
-They may also help improve acne, cramping, unwanted hair growth and menstrual migraine frequency.
+However, it does change your period to either shorter, lighter, or more regular periods.
+They may also help improve acne, cramping, unwanted hair growth, and menstrual migraine frequency.

 • During the postpartum period, women have a higher risk of developing blood clots in veins located deep in the body.
 This condition is called deep vein thrombosis (DVT).
 Combined hormonal methods increase the risk of DVT even further.
 If you have no additional risk factors for DVT, you can start using these methods 3 weeks after childbirth.

 • Combined hormonal methods have been linked to a small risk of stroke and heart attacks.
-They are not recommended if you are older than 35 years and smoke; have high blood pressure or a history of stroke, heart attack, or DVT; have a history of migraine headaches with aura; have certain medical conditions; or have breast cancer or a history of breast cancer.
+These methods are not recommended for women over 35 who smoke or have high blood pressure, a history of stroke, heart attack, or deep vein thrombosis (DVT).
+They should also be avoided by those with a history of migraines with aura or certain medical conditions.
+Additionally, women with current or past breast cancer should not use these methods.

 • Side effects may include breakthrough bleeding, headaches, breast tenderness, and nausea.